 The study was carried out in the University of Abuja, located in Gwagwalada town, Federal Capital Territory (FCT) of Nigeria.
-Gwagwalada is one of the six Area Councils of the Federal Capital Territory located about 40kilometers away from the Federal Capital City, Abuja; and it is centrally located within the FCT.
-It is located between latitude 8°55'N and 9°00'N and longitude 7°00'E and 7°00'E. The Gwagwalada Area Council is bounded by Kuje Area Council to the East, Abaji Area Council to the West Kwali Area Council to the South and Abuja Municipal Area Council to the North East and Suleja Local Government of Niger State to the North [10].
+Gwagwalada is one of the six Area Councils of the Federal Capital Territory located about 40kilometers away from the Federal Capital City, Abuja.
+Its location between latitude 8°55'N and 9°00'N and longitude 7°00'E and 7°00'E makes it to be centrally located within the FCT.
+Gwagwalada Area Council is bounded by Kuje Area Council to the East, Abaji Area Council to the West Kwali Area Council to the South and Abuja Municipal Area Council to the North East and Suleja Local Government of Niger State to the North [9].
+The University of Abuja is the major and largest tertiary educational institution in the Federal Capital Territory.